japaric/xargo/README.md

   host's target triple with `rustc -vV`.
 On *nix, the following rune will extract the triple:
   `rustc -vV | egrep '^host: ' | sed 's/^host: //'`.

-- Remember that `core`, `compiler_builtins` and `std` will get implicitly linked to your crate but *all the other sysroot crates* will *not*.
+- Remember that `core` and `std` will get implicitly linked to your crate but *all the other sysroot crates* will *not*.
 This means that if your Xargo.toml contains a crate like `alloc` then you will have to add a `extern crate alloc` *somewhere* in your dependency graph (either in your current crate or in some of its dependencies).

+- Remember that rustc will always implicitly link `compiler_builtins` into your final binary, but won't make it available for `use` the same way `core` and `std` are.
+So if you need to manually call a `compiler_builtins` function, you will still need to manually add an `extern crate compielr_builtins` within your crate.

 - Care must be taken not to end up with any "top-level" crates (`core`, `std`, `compiler-builtins`) twice in the sysroot.
 Doing so will cause cargo to error on build with a message like